-The Company staked and acquired a 100% interest in the Nicoamen River property.
+The Company acquired a 100% interest in the Nicoamen River property by staking.
 During the year ended December 31, 2009, the Company entered into an agreement with Fairmont Resources Inc. ("Fairmont").
 Fairmont completed geological and geophysical (IP) surveys.
-During the nine months ended September 30, 2011, Fairmont terminated its option on the property.
+During 2011, Fairmont terminated its option on the property.